speedingplanet/bcbsks-html-css-javascript/labs/html/html-labs.md

 ## Tables

-Using the data in `people.tsv`, create a file, `people.html`, which has a table rendered in HTML with the following details:
+Using the data in `clients.tsv`, create a file, `clients.html`, which has a table rendered in HTML with the following details:

 Table headers are